Unlikely friendship sparks renewed community connection

 “After losing my husband, there is a loneliness that I feel cannot be filled, but it has given me access to things I can do and forget about it and I look forward to doing those things rather than sitting there and thinking about my loss.”

 Stay Connected and Supported in Your Community, an initiative from the Older Persons Advocacy Network, has been created to help older people remain active members of their community and continue living independently in their own home.

-If you or an older person you know would like to discover options for social connection in person, over the phone or online, or services to help you keep your independence at home, call the Older Persons Advocacy Network on 1800 001 321 or visit the Stay Connected website.
+If you or an older person you know would like to discover options for social connection in person, over the phone or online, or services to help you keep your independence at home, visit the Stay Connected section.